• What is New York City known for?

 © Courtesy of demerzel 21 - Fotolia.com

-Buffalo is a city on the eastern shores of Lake Erie in western New York that offers a wide range of activities for any type of visitor.
+Buffalo is a city on the eastern shores of Lake Erie in western New York that offers a wide range of activities and beaches for any type of visitor.

 Art galleries and museums such as the Albright-Knox Gallery, the Buffalo Museum of Science, and the Buffalo and Erie County Naval & Military Park provide visitors with a range of cultural and educational opportunities.
 Families will have plenty to do at Buffalo Zoo, the botanical gardens, and the city’s many parks.
 Buffalo is also a great place to enjoy the outdoors, whether it be fishing at Unity Island or taking in the lovely panoramic views and beautiful sand beach at Woodlawn Beach State Park.